top of page

 Support Planner

-With over 20 years passionately serving and advocating for persons with intellectual, emotional, physical, and developmental differences, I support these exceptional beings and their families in gaining the skills they need to thrive in the world with the utmost autonomy and independence.
+With over 20 years passionately serving and advocating for persons with intellectual, emotional, physical, and developmental differences, I support these exceptional humans and their families by offering support and teaching the skills needed to thrive in the world with the utmost autonomy and independence.

-I believe that all people, regardless of individual challenges, deserve to be seen and heard for their unique gifts and strengths.
+I believe that all people, regardless of individual challenges, deserve the opportunity to thrive, and really enjoy their lives.

 My professional experience as a direct care provider in the mental health field began in high school.
 During my senior year, I volunteered at a day school for students who were diagnosed with 'moderate' and 'severe' disabilities.

-At an early age, I was introduced to the nuances of communication, and discovered how to support each individual with the tools that would help them meet their specific needs.
-I carried those skills into my next role at the Asheville Open Hearts Art Center (OHAC), where I had the privilege of learning how to offer art therapy for adults with disabilities.
+At an early age, I was introduced to the nuances of verbal and nonverbal communication, and the variety of ways people meet their own specific needs.
+I carried those skills into my next role in Asheville at Open Hearts Art Center, where I had the privilege of learning how to offer art therapy for adults with disabilities.

 These experiences refined my own core values, solidifying my commitment to the life-long vocation of working alongside these exceptional people.

-I began working in mental healthcare, primarily with “at risk” adolescents experiencing a variety of behaviors.
-I learned that, underneath many of these behaviors, there lived deep emotions around untreated developmental and learning disabilities.
+When I began working more intensively in mental healthcare, primarily with "at-risk" adolescents facing a variety of challenges, I learned that beneath many difficult behaviors lie unmet emotional needs and unidentified learning disabilities.

 I tap into the natural world and its systems to help my students become more self-regulated and available to learning.

-While teaching horticulture and outdoor education at a therapeutic boarding school, I supported students by providing a space to learn self-regulation, how to grow their own food, and how to connect and nurture their relationship with themselves and their environment.
+While teaching horticulture and outdoor education at a therapeutic boarding school, I supported students by providing a space to learn self-regulation, grow their own food, and nurture their relationships with themselves and their environment.

-As I transitioned from working in the crisis and behavioral assessment environment, I saw an opportunity to transfer what worked for those teens into improving the elementary and middle school classroom setting as well.
+As I transitioned from working in crisis and behavioral assessment, I saw an opportunity to apply what had worked for those teens to improve the elementary and middle school classroom setting as well.

 Throughout my professional journey,

-I have come to understand that learning how to self-regulate, self-advocate, and connect with oneself are essential life skills for people of all abilities.
+I have come to understand that learning how to self-regulate, self-advocate, and connect with oneself are essential life skills for humans of all abilities, in all settings.

-Master’s in Teaching: Special Education, from North Carolina State University
+Master’s in Teaching: Special Education, Highly-Qualified Teachers License

 Academic Support